plone/docs-guide/docs/markdown/lists.md

 This increases the readability and overview and allows to refer to items by their number in the same markdown file or externally.

-It also allows to create sub-items which is not possible if the same number will be used for all top-level items.
+It also allows to create sub-items which is impossible if the same number will be used for all top-level items.

 The marker character must be a dot (`.`), characters like a closing brace (`)`) are not allowed since they are only supported in CommonMark.